Issue Brief: The Case for a Cross-Agency Priority (CAP) on Child Well-beingChild Abuse & Neglect Child Rights

 - Create forums for engaging community leaders and other outside experts, including children and youth, to devise innovative, coordinated solutions to align efforts to improve outcomes for children, youth, and families

-A CAP goal on child well-being would ensure that all government policy maximizes its potential to improve all aspects of children’s lives.
+A CAP goal on child well-being would ensure that all government policy, including investment decisions, maximize its potential to improve all aspects of children’s lives.
 Through better coordination and clear indicators, a CAP goal would also advance equity in government policy by bringing children to the forefront and ensuring consideration for children who face additional barriers of systemic inequities and discrimination.
 Helping children thrive now and in the future will advance trust in the U.S. government, both at home and abroad.